 All books are subject to recall one week after being checked out.
 Hastings students and faculty may request that a book be recalled.
 Recall request forms are available at the circulation desk.
 Recalled books must be returned by the date specified in the recall notice.
 For reasons of privacy, the names of those who have borrowed library materials will not be revealed.

 Individual attorneys who are active members of the California Bar or Hastings alumni may apply for borrowing privileges.
 Law firm librarians may also apply on behalf of their firms.
-Application forms for individual and corporate borrowing privileges and Unaffiliated Borrowing Rules are available in PDF format and may be downloaded here.
-Application forms and Unaffiliated Borrowing Rules are also available at the Circulation Desk.
+Application forms and rules for individual and corporate borrowing privileges are available in PDF format and may be downloaded here.
+Application forms are also available at the Circulation Desk.
 Applications for borrowing privileges require a refundable deposit of $100 for Hastings alumni, $200 for State Bar members, or $400 for qualified law firms.
 Applications take 10 working days to process.

 Overdue fines are charged according to the following schedule: